 An organization may request extension of recognition to additional office locations at any time, either as part of the initial application for recognition, renewal of recognition, or any time after the organization is recognized.
 If you are applying for first time recognition, or renewal of recognition make sure to review CLINIC's REQUEST FOR NEW RECOGNITION CHECKLIST or REQUEST FOR RENEWAL OF RECOGNITION to ensure you submit the required information and documentation for those applications.

 - I. Cover Letter - II.
-Form EOIR 31 (Request for New Recognition, Renewal of Recognition, Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization)

-- III.
-A description of frequency with which the recognized organization conducts inspections of proposed extension office(s) - IV.
-Proof of joint operations between the recognized organization and proposed extension offices - V. Proof of joint management structure between the recognized organization and proposed extension office(s) - VI.
-Proof of joint funding sources and financial oversight over the proposed extension office(s) - VII.
+Form EOIR 31 (Request for New Recognition, Renewal of Recognition, Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization) - III.
+Declaration from the authorized officer - IV.
+A description of frequency with which the recognized organization conducts inspections of proposed extension office(s) - V. Proof of joint operations between the recognized organization and proposed extension offices - VI.
+Proof of joint management structure between the recognized organization and proposed extension office(s) - VII.
+Proof of joint funding sources and financial oversight over the proposed extension office(s) - VIII.
 Proof of access to the same legal resources as the recognized organization